Technigo/project-news-site/README.md

 # News Site

-An assignent to practice creating a responsive web page with the looks as a newspaper site.
+An assignent to practice creating a responsive web page with the looks as a news site.

 ## The problem